Fellowship Heroes Tier List

-Welcome to Method’s Fellowship Hero Tier List.
-We rank all heroes based on a variety of factors including their damage output, defensiveness and utility.
+Welcome to Method’s Fellowship Early Access Season 2 Hero Tier List.
+We rank all Heroes based on a variety of factors including their damage output, defensiveness and utility.

-The Tier List has been compiled by Nate, a multi-Hero Eternal player, one of the top ranked players in the world and ex World First World of Warcraft Raider.
+The Tier List has been compiled by Nate, a former rank 1 player, and ex World First World of Warcraft Raider.

 For more information on the best performing Heroes, you can find our Hero Guides for them all which goes further in-depth about their strengths, weaknesses and gameplay.